 Speakers of other languages all over the world are speaking, reading, listening, writing, studying, and learning English all the time.
-Visual tools and techniques can be useful in any classroom, especially there are multiple languages spoken or where the teacher and the students do not share a common language.
-Storyboard That can be used in a range of different activities in all areas of ESL teaching, including some of the potentially drier areas like vocabulary and grammar.
-It can also be used as a powerful tool for teachers to create resources for their classes.
+Visual tools and techniques can be useful in any classroom, especially when there are multiple languages spoken or where the teacher and the students do not share a common language.
+Storyboard That can be used for a range of different activities in all areas of ESL teaching, including some of the potentially drier areas like vocabulary and grammar.
+It can also be used as a powerful tool for teachers to create resources for their classes, like worksheets or posters.

-As well as being a great tool for teachers to produce visual resources, Storyboard That can also allow students to create their own storyboards.
-Activities are easy to find and can be adapted and sent to your students through the teacher dashboard in educational accounts.
-Assessment criteria can also be embedded into the activity using Quick Rubric.
+As well as being a great tool for teachers to produce visual resources, Storyboard That also allows students to create their own storyboards.
+Activities are easy to find and can be adapted and sent to your students by creating assignments the teacher dashboard in educational accounts.
+Assessment criteria can also be created and embedded into the activity using Quick Rubric.

-You can also use Photos for Class to make visualizations.
+You can also use Photos for Class to create visualizations.
 Photos for Class is a tool that allows students to search through millions of images and incorporate them easily into storyboards.
-Photos for Class works seamlessly inside Storyboard That: just type your term in the search bar, then drag and drop the image into the storyboard.
+The site works seamlessly when creating storyboards on Storyboard That: just type your term in the search bar, then drag and drop the image into the storyboard.
 Images can be easily blended with text, props, and characters to create interesting and descriptive storyboards.
-There are some great export features that allow you to turn your storyboards into handouts or PowerPoint presentations.
-After creating a storyboard, teachers and students can even add audio too.
-The record feature allows for up to sixty seconds of audio to be recorded and saved with the storyboard.
-Students can create storyboards showing dialogue, then record and save their voice(s) acting out the dialogue.

 English has a very rich vocabulary and students need to learn the meaning of many words.
-What we try and avoid is students making endless lists of words.
+What we try and avoid is having students making endless lists of words.
 These lists can be boring and they don’t help students remember the definitions very well.
-Students can use Storyboard That to create visual definitions of important words.
-These visual definitions can help your students learn and remember the definitions of key vocabulary.
+Students can use a variety of layouts on Storyboard That to create visual definitions of important words.
+These visual definitions can help your students learn and remember the definitions and context of key vocabulary.
 Visuals can be created for a range of different levels and topics.

 Below are some of the ways you can incorporate Storyboard That and visual learning into your classroom!
-It's very easy to customize any of the examples, making your lessons tailored to your students.
+It's very easy to customize any of the examples and ensure that your lessons are tailored to your students.
 If you teach ELLs of varying levels, you can adjust the activities as needed and help scaffold for those who need a little extra guidance.

 Grammar is often students’ least favorite part of English language learning.
 When not taught well, it can become dry and repetitive.
-Sometimes lessons can focus too much on the rules and not give students the opportunity to use the grammar.
-Storyboard That allows students to create language with the target grammar structure while giving them an opportunity to describe the context using visuals.
+Sometimes lessons can focus too much on the rules and don't give students the opportunity to practice using the grammar.
+Storyboard That allows students to create sentences with the target grammar structure, often describing a scene or context alongside a visual.

 Timelines can be really useful as a visual resource for teaching tenses.
 Students can often get confused with when to use each tense.
-Using timelines can show the difference between each tense and when they are used.
+A timeline helps set boundaries and a linear visual to follow that helps students understand the difference between each tense and when they're used.

-As well as all these specific ESL resources, there are a wide range of different classroom resources to help your students.
+In addition to these specific ESL activities and resources, there are a wide range of different classroom resources to help your students.
 These resources are not only useful in the English language classroom, but in all subject areas.

 Get the most out of Storyboard That with these great features!